 Is this the final version of the program schedule?

 Yes, this is the finalized version.
 However, WMUK is always evaluating our programming to better serve our growing audience.
 Any scheduling changes are always carefully considered, and mission-based.

 Why did you pick this date (January 20) for the realignment to begin?

 20/20 vision is popularly understood as possessing clear vision, which coincides with WMUK’s new vision, identity, brand and outlook for the new year and coincides with the year in which it will be launched.
 We’ve branded this new vision and identity, “Relaunch 2020.”
 In keeping with “Relaunch 2020,” we’re starting our new service on the 20th.

 I don’t live in Kalamazoo, and can’t receive the 89.9 FM signal.

 That’s okay – we have several ways to enjoy our classical service through the simulcast on WMUK’s HD-2 service on our primary 102.1 FM signal.
 Additionally, most new cars have HD radios factory-installed, which allow you to listen to the primary HD-1 signal, or secondary programming on HD-2.

-Here are two models which you may wish to consider:
+Here are a few models which you may wish to consider:

 You can also tune to Classical WMUK on our website and mobile app.

 If you are having other reception problems, please contact us directly by sending an email to firstname.lastname@example.org Each reception issue can be unique and often requires individual attention; so please allow time for us to respond.